boostorg/boost/more/getting_started.rst

   **$** ./configure **--prefix=**\ *path*\ /\ *to*\ /\ *installation*\ /\ *prefix*

 to install somewhere else.
+Also, consider using the ``--show-libraries`` and ``--with-libraries=`` options to limit the long wait you'll experience if you build everything.
 Finally,

 .. parsed-literal::

   **$** make install

-which will leave Boost binaries in the ``lib/`` subdirectory of your installation prefix.
+will leave Boost binaries in the ``lib/`` subdirectory of your installation prefix.
 You will also find a copy of the Boost headers in the ``include/`` subdirectory of the installation prefix, so you can henceforth use that directory as an ``#include`` path in place of the Boost root directory.